-Disarming the system
+■ Disarming the system

-Briefly press the " $\bullet$ " button (for less than two seconds) on the remote transmitter.
-The driver's door will unlock, an electronic chirp will sound twice, the turn signal lights will flash twice and the security indicator light will go off.
+Briefly press the "UNLOCK/DISARM" button (for less than two seconds) on the remote transmitter.
+The driver's door will unlock, an electronic chirp will sound two times, the turn signal lights will flash two times and the indicator light will go off.